swaptacular/swpt_accounts/protocol.rst

 for a long while (1 week for example), the server MUST send a new `AccountUpdate`_ message identical to the previous one (except for the ``ts`` field), to remind that the account still exist.
-This guarantees that accounts will not be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.
+This guarantees that accounts will not remain in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.
 Also, this serves the purpose of a "heartbeat", allowing clients to detect "dead" account records in their databases.